 Suddenly, you get that sinking feeling.
 You realize that you have the wine.... but no corkscrew.
 GASP!
 You cannot possibly pop the cork without a corkscrew!

-Before you let this hiccup spoil your evening, before you smash that bottle or throw in the towel, read on.
+Before you let this hiccup spoil your evening, before you smash that bottle or throw in the towel, read on to learn how to open a corked wine bottle.

-If you don’t have a corkscrew to open your wine, but you do happen to have a hammer and a screw, you’re closer than you.
+If you don’t have a corkscrew to open your wine, but you do happen to have a hammer and a screw, you’re closer than you think.
+Read on to learn 4 ways to open wine without a corkscrew.

 Option 1: A New Kind of Wine Key